Homework 7: t-tests and ANOVA

 You may work together, but each of your must turn in your own report.
 Don’t “plagiarize” from each other.
 Do include in your report who you worked with.

-What to turn in: A pdf file containing your R code, statistical results, and your answer to the questions.
-Use of RMarkdown recommended; however copy/paste into a word document is also acceptable.
+What to turn in: A pdf file containing relevant R code, statistical results — edited to support your answers to the questions, and your answer to the questions (even numbered only).
+Use of RMarkdown recommended — because it is a simple way to include graphs generated; however copy/paste into a word document is also acceptable.

 Submit your work to CANVAS.
 Obey proper file naming formats.